spinnaker/spinnaker.github.io/reference/artifacts/in-kubernetes-v2/index.md

 # Manifests as Artifacts

-There are two ways to deploy a manifest - either supplied statically to a pipeline as text, or as an artifact.
-The below image demonstrates a deploy stage that is deploying a manifest stored in a GCS bucket:
+There are two ways to deploy a manifest&mdash;either supplied statically to a pipeline as text, or as an artifact.
+The image below shows a deploy stage deploys a manifest stored in a GCS bucket:

 {%
   include